mmmmaja/starfishDetection/reports/README.md

 >
 > Answer:

 We performed both unit testing and load testing of our API.
-The unit tests were made with a script that requests our deployed endpoints.
-We had four different unit tests.
-The first two tests contact the back- and frontend respectively.
-Finally, we had two tests of the inference response for inference with the PyTorch and ONNX models respectively.
+The unit tests were made with a script that requests our deployed endpoints, checks the response codes, and confirms images can be fed in as POST requests where appropriate.
+In particular, we contact all three endpoints of the backend (root, standard inference, and ONNX inference) and also contact the frontend.
 We did load testing with Locust.
-Here we stress tested the contacting the backend and doing inference with the regular model.
+Here we stress tested contacting the backend and doing inference with the regular model.
 We gave the backend endpoint a priority of one and the inference test a priority of three.
-After adding new endpoints, we did not add new tests to the locust file.
+We found that the root consistently worked as up to ten users were simulated, but the inference endpoint failed sometimes when being triggered simultaneously by several users.
+This is also reflected in our GitHub actions test results, where the API tests will sometimes pass for some of the operating systems and versions but not all of them.

 ### Question 26